AdelQue/Sanzaru-Boom-3DS-Model-Importer/README.md

 # Sanzaru/Sonic Boom 3DS Model Importer for Blender

-A model importer for Sanzaru format models, specifically for 3DS Sonic Boom games.
-Importer currently supports full mesh data (UVs, normals, vertex colors, vertex weights), skeleton data, object names, material names, and texture names.
+A WIP Blender model importer for Sly Cooper: Thieves in Time(and Bentley's Hackpack), primarily for PS3.
+Right Now the importer only works for static meshes as PS3 skeletal meshes use an entirely different block that uses edge intrices rather than vertex intrices, so it may be a while(if ever) when it starts working.
+The Vita models(including skeletal as that doesn't sue edge intrices there) can work with the script if the script is modified for endianess, but I haven't fount a way to switch between them programmatically.

 ## Requirements:
-[QuickBMS](https://aluigi.altervista.org/quickbms.htm) for sancooked archive unpacking and CTPK unpacking
+[QuickBMS](https://aluigi.altervista.org/quickbms.htm) for sancooked archive unpacking and CTEX to GTF conversion

-[SwitchToolbox](https://github.com/KillzXGaming/Switch-Toolbox/releases) for extracting CTPK textures
+gtf2dds for converting GTF textures to DDS textures

 ## Installation:
 - In Blender, go to Edit > Preferences... > Add-ons > Install...
-- Select sanzarumodelimport.py
+- Select sanzarumodelimportSly.py
 - Ensure Import-Export: Sonic Boom/Sanzaru Model Importer is checked

 ## Instructions:
-- Run QuickBMS with sancooked-sonic.bms, select your sancooked archive, extract it and ensure all extracted files remain in the same folder with each other at all times
+- Run QuickBMS with sancooked_named_files.bms, select your sancooked archive, extract it and ensure all extracted files remain in the same folder with each other at all times

 ### Model Import:
-- In Blender, go to go to File > Import > Sonic Boom/Sanzaru Model
+- In Blender, go to go to File > Import > Sly Cooper/Sanzaru Model
 - Select a .geo model from an extracted sancooked archive

 ### Texture Extraction:
-- Run QuickBMS with tex2ctpk.bms, select all your .tex files, and extract the files to convert them to .ctpk
+- Run QuickBMS with tex2gtf.bms, select all your .tex files, and extract the files to convert them to .gtf
-- Open the .ctpk file with Siwtch Toolbox, navigate into the archive and select your texture
-- Right click, export the texture to your desired file format
+- Drag all for .gtf files to gtf2dds to convert them to dds

 ### Planned features:
-- Texture parsing within Blender
-- Proper GEOB filenames
+- PS3 Skeletal Meshes
+- PS3/Vita switching
+- Full level instancing

 ## Thanks:
 - [@ik-01](https://github.com/ik-01) for game executible research and providing various format specs

 - [killercracker on vg-resource](https://www.vg-resource.com/thread-29953-post-624230.html#pid624230) for the original QuickBMS script

+- [@sleepyzay](https://github.com/sleepyzay) for other QuickBMS script

+- [@AleQue](https://github.com/AdelQue) for original Sonic importer